Bridgy Fed

 str

-Returns a pretty link to the user with name and profile picture.
+Returns a pretty HTML link to the user’s profile.

 TODO: unify with Object.actor_link()?